 By What Date Do You Need a California Boater Card?

-As of January 1, 2018, anyone 20 years of age and younger who planned to operate a recreational motorized vessel on state waterways was required to have a California Boater Card.
+As of January 1, 2018, boaters who are 20 years of age and younger who planned to operate a recreational motorized vessel on state waterways was required to have a California Boater Card.

 On January 1st of each year through 2025, a new age group has been or will be added.